Piotr72us/good-readme-generator/README.md

 ## License
-This application is covered under MIT license.
+This application is covered under the MIT license.

 ## Contributing
+If you want to contribute to this repo, please follow the good practices of Contributor Covenant.<br/>
-Many thanks to Joao Campos for helping me navigate through the meanders of node.js.
+Many thanks to Joao Campos for helping me navigate through node.js.

 ## Test
 Coming soon!